 Texel is easily reachable from Amsterdam by train.
-You should take a train to Den Helder (it takes around 1,15 h to get there) and from there you can take a ferry to Texel.
-It is very quick, so you are there in 20 minutes.
+You should take a train to Den Helder (it takes around 1,15 h to get there), and from there you can take a ferry to Texel.
+It is swift, so you are there in 20 minutes.

-We took our bicycles with us and it was very easy to do it, as well.
-You have to pay around 7 euros par bicycle in a train and there is a special part in it where you can leave them.
-We payed the return ticket for the ferry 5 euros per person (this is the price if you are taking your bicycle with you).
+We took our bicycles with us, and it was effortless to do it, as well.
+You have to pay around 7 euros per bike on a train, and there is a particular part of it where you can leave them.
+We paid the return ticket for the ferry 5 euros per person (this is the price if you are taking your bicycle with you).

 How to get around

-Bicycle paths are everywhere and the distance between the villages are not too big, so this is the best way to explore the island.
-You can rent bikes at many places on Texel, one is just next to the ferry when you arrive to the island.
+Bicycle paths are everywhere, and the distance between the villages are not too big, so this is the best way to explore the island.
+You can rent bikes at many places on Texel, one is just next to the ferry when you arrive on the island.